ArifulSikder/live-chat/README.md

 - [composer require pusher/pusher-php-server.

-Next, you should configure your Pusher Channels credentials in the config/broadcasting.php configuration file.
+Next, you should configure your Pusher Channels credentials in the **config/broadcasting.php** configuration file.
 An example Pusher Channels configuration is already included in this file, allowing you to quickly specify your key, secret, and application ID.
 Typically, these values should be set via the PUSHER_APP_KEY, PUSHER_APP_SECRET, and PUSHER_APP_ID environment variables:

 ## Environment variables

-PUSHER_APP_ID=your-pusher-app-id
-PUSHER_APP_KEY=your-pusher-key
-PUSHER_APP_SECRET=your-pusher-secret
-PUSHER_APP_CLUSTER=mt1
+-PUSHER_APP_ID=your-pusher-app-id
+-PUSHER_APP_KEY=your-pusher-key
+-PUSHER_APP_SECRET=your-pusher-secret
+-PUSHER_APP_CLUSTER=mt1

-The config/broadcasting.php file's pusher configuration also allows you to specify additional options that are supported by Channels, such as the cluster.
+The **config/broadcasting.php** file's pusher configuration also allows you to specify additional options that are supported by Channels, such as the cluster.

-Next, you will need to change your broadcast driver to pusher in your .env file:
+Next, you will need to change your broadcast driver to pusher in your **.env** file:

 - BROADCAST_DRIVER=pusher
--